saleebm/hds-backend/README.md

    - ~~seal the deal with redux action, i.e. put customer order in db async~~
      1. ~~will have to deduct quantity picked from each CustomerOrderProduct off the Product's inventory location quantity~~
    - show the customer orders as invoices
-     1. create base invoice on server side if not created already
+     1. ~~create base invoice on server side if not created already~~
-     2. line items - bill to pay, deducts amount from invoice total as added.
+     2. line items - bill to pay, deduct the amount from invoice total as added.

 ## Unit tests